CodingAleCR/dayswithoutincidents/README.md

 ## Features

-- Customizable title in app screen.
-- Customizable date to the last incident.
+- Customizable title and date to the last incident.
+- Handles multiple counters.
+- Multiple theme options.
+- Track stats like last incident, history and times restarted.
 - Support for English and Spanish.
 - Support for Android Home widgets.
-- Support for Dark Theme.

 ## Coming soon

-- Multiple counters.
-- Account management.
-- File-based storage.
+- File-based storage backup.

 _And much more coming soon._